CirroBuild/FrostiDocs/docs/reference/configuration.md

 between send attempts.

 The `w.alert.location` property refers to the path (absolute, otherwise relative to `-d database-root`) of a template file.
-By default it is a resource file which contains:
+By default, it is a resource file which contains:

 ```json title="/alert-manager-tpt.json"